Free Consultation

 This defense applies when you make a payment, but then the creditor provides further goods or services after getting paid.
 If that creditor later supplies new value, it can offset part or all of the amount that qualifies as a preference.
 Here’s how it generally works:

 If you’re concerned about a possible preference payment claim in Arizona, Yusufov Law Firm is here to help.
 We assist clients in Tucson, Mesa, and Phoenix with clear, practical guidance in line with federal bankruptcy law.
-Call us at (520) 745-4429 in Tucson or (480) 788-0098 in Mesa/Phoenix, or visit our Contact Us to schedule a consultation.
+Call us at (520) 745-4429 in Tucson or (480) 788-0098 in Mesa/Phoenix, or visit our Contact Us page to schedule a consultation.
 We’re ready to help you protect your interests and move forward with confidence.

 To discuss your financial situation and learn more about your debt relief options, give us a call at (520) 745-4429 or (480) 788-0098.